ssgray-developer/hivetodo/README.md

 # hivetodo

-A new Flutter project using cubit.
+A new Flutter Todo app using cubit as state management.

 ## Getting Started